Confronting eikonal and post-Kerr methods with numerical evolution of scalar field perturbations in spacetimes beyond

 \subsection{Modified Kerr black hole spacetime}

-In the literature, there exist many proposals for theory-agnostic modifications of the Kerr metric developed with different motivations (see, e.g., Refs.~\cite{Johannsen:2013vgc, Johannsen:2011dh,Konoplya:2016jvv}, for some examples).
-In our work, we choose the modified Kerr BH as originally introduced in Ref.~\cite{Konoplya:2016jvv}, with a restricted choice allowing for separability~\cite{Konoplya:2018arm}.
+In the literature, there exist many proposals for theory-agnostic modifications of the Kerr metric developed with different motivations (see, e.g., Refs.~\cite{Johannsen:2013vgc,Johannsen:2011dh,Konoplya:2016jvv}, for some examples).
+In our work, we choose the modified Kerr BH originally introduced in Ref.~\cite{Caspar:2012ux} in the form adopted in Ref.~\cite{Schonenbach:2013nya,Konoplya:2016pmh} to study scalar QNMs, with a restricted choice allowing for separability~\cite{Konoplya:2018arm}.
 It describes a single-parameter deformation of the Kerr metric obtained via the substitution

 where $\epsilon$ is the deformation parameter having dimensions of $M^3$, where, in the following, we identify $\epsilon$ with $\epsilon/M^3$.
 This parameter geometrically alters the relation between the BH mass $M$ and the position of the event horizon, while the large distance behavior is unaffected.